moreshwarwadkar/DJANGO/PROJECT LEVEL TEMPLATE/PROJECT LEVEL TEMPLATE.md

 PROJECT LEVEL TEMPLATE
-- Here we create a ‘templates’ file in a root directory.
+- Here we create a ‘templates’ Folder in a root directory.
 - Then create main.html and nav.html in that file. [ IN ROOT DIRECTORY : templates ]
 - Cut Pest all  ‘’ main.html and nav.html ’’ code in all apps and then pest it in a main.html and nav.html. [ If it is Already Created in Apps ]
 - [ Pest Code in that file Which we recently created in templates folder outside the apps. ] </br>